The Daring Gourmet

 Serve and enjoy!

-This is a great make-ahead soup as the flavor is even better the next day!
+This is a terrific make-ahead soup because the flavor is even better the next day!

 german potato soup recipe authentic traditional bacon leek celeriac best swabian brothy

-For more delicious German soups be sure to try our:
+For more delicious German soups and stews be sure to try my:

-This delicious, authentic German Potato Soup is packed full of veggies and TONS of flavor - It will satisfy both body and soul!
+This delicious, traditional German Potato Soup is packed full of veggies and TONS of flavor – It will satisfy both body and soul!

 Course Soup